Our 8th Annual Christmastime in Cambria 2018

 The fee covers the following:

-• Parking fee for secured parking at Cabrillo College for the weekend.
+• Parking fee for patrolled parking at Cabrillo College for the weekend.

 • Air-conditioned motorcoach with on-board restroom for Aptos-San Jose: San Luis Obispo- Cambria; Cambria to Aptos.
 Including driver's gratuity.